cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 - Figure 1 and stats DONE
 - Supplemental 1 with stats DONE
 - Figure 2 plots and stats DONE
-- Figure 4 plots DONE
+- Figure 4 plots andj stats DONE

 **Note below are only the color blind friendly plots, the normal ones can also be found in the files section if needed**